OCR-D/spec/mets.md

-# Requirements on handling METS/PAGE
+# Requirements on handling METS

 OCR-D has decided to base its data exchange format on top of [METS](http://www.loc.gov/standards/mets/).